ckling/promoss/readme.md

 * rhotau_document	Integer.
 Initial value of tau, a parameter for the learning rate of the document-topic distribution.
 Default: tau
 * rhos_document		Integer.
 Initial value of tau, a parameter for the learning rate of the document-topic distribution.
 Default: rhos
 * processed		Boolean.
 Tells if the text is already processed, or if words should be split with complex regular expressions.
 Otherwise split by spaces.
 Default: true.
 * stemming		Boolean.
 Activates word stemming in case no words.txt/wordsets file is given.
+Default: false
 * stopwords		Boolean.
 Activates stopword removal in case no words.txt/wordsets file is given.
+Defaukt: false
 * language		String.
 Currently "en" and "de" are available languages for stemming.
+Default: "en"
 * store_empty		Boolean.
 Determines if empty documents should be omitted in the final document-topic matrix or if the topic distribution should be predicted using the context.
 Default: True
 * topk			Integer.
 Set the number of top words returned in the topktopics file of the output.
+Default: 100

+---

 ## Hierarchical Multi-Dirichlet Process Topic Model (Promoss)
 An efficient topic model which uses arbitrary document metadata!